kamerynjw/kamerynjw.github.io/teaching/2023/math210.md

 Announcements
 -------------

+* (10/5) You have a chance to make up lost points on the last two questions of the midterm. **For each problem, if you want to earn points you lost on the midterm: do both parts of the problem and submit it to me by Friday, 10/13.** If you give full correct solutions to both parts then I will update your exam grade to give you full points for the problem.
+Remember, the point of these problems is for you to understand the process from which the rules for derivatives come from.
+I will not give you points if you don't show all steps of the process.
+See [here](problems10-11.pdf) for a clean pdf with just those two problems.

+* (10/5) [Here](e1answers.pdf) is the answer key for midterm 1, excluding the last two problems.

 * (9/27) To turn in your unit 1 metacognition diary on Friday, 9/29: after the exam you should have one final entry, reflecting on the unit as a whole.
 After you finish that, either email me your diary or drop off a physical copy at my office.
 (If I'm not there, leave it in the mailbox.)

 * (9/25) For the midterm week I am holding extra office hours.
 In addition to the times on the syllabus, I'll be in my office M 2:30–3:30, T 9:00–11:00, W 8:30–9:00 and 3:30–4:00.